15 Best Things To Do In Matera, Italy: Your Guide To The Sassi In 2025

 Planning a visit to Matera?
 Here are some frequently asked questions to help you prepare – from getting around to what to expect when exploring the Sassi.

-Wrapping Up: Things To Do In Matera
+Wrapping Up: Visiting Matera

 Matera really is one of the most unique places we’ve been to in Italy.
 Exploring the Sassi felt like stepping into a film set – and at times, it was hard to believe places like this still exist.